nodeontrain/nodeontrain.xyz/tuts/showing_users.md

 }]);
 {% endhighlight %}

-As noted in the Gravatar documentation, Gravatar URLs are based on an MD5 hash of the user’s email address.
+As noted in the Gravatar documentation, Gravatar URLs are based on an MD5 hash of the user's email address.
 In the demo, the MD5 hashing algorithm is implemented using the `angular-md5` library

 {% highlight bash %}
 ~/sample_app $ npm install angular-md5 --save